DefinitionThis section has been translated automatically.

 Angioedema of the upper airway is a potential life-threatening emergency.
 For clinical practice, a rough classification according to their etiopathogenesis has proven useful.

 ClassificationThis section has been translated automatically.

-- Classification of angioedema of the head and neck region (varies according to Bas et al. 2013)
+Classification of angioedema of the head and neck region (varied n.
+Bas et al. 2013)

 - Histamine-mediated angioedema (1%!)

 - inflammation-induced angioedema - due to e.g. peritonsillar abscess or acute tonsillitis with accompanying inflammatory reactions (about 79%)

 - bradykinin-induced angioedema (8%)